bystrano/bash-args/README.md

 ```

-### Subcommands ###
+### Sub-Commands ###

-_Bash-args_ provides a mecanism to define sub-commands that gives you the
+_Bash-args_ provides a mechanism to define sub-commands in a nice and easy way :
-following features :

-- The subcommands are listed in the main commands' help.
+- The sub-commands are listed in the main commands' help.
-- You can get a help page for a specific command by typing `main-script.sh help
+- Help pages are available for each command using `main-script.sh help subcmd1`,
-  subcmd1`, or `main-script.sh subcmd1 --help`.
+  or `main-script.sh subcmd1 --help`.
-- Auto-completion for the subcommands and their options and arguments.
+- Auto-completion for the sub-commands and their options and arguments.

-First, you need to call the `cmd_run` function at the end of your main script.
+To use these features, call the `cmd_run` function at the end of your main

-Then, you define your subcommands by adding files in a special `cmd/` directory.
+script, and define sub-commands by adding files in the `cmd/` directory.
+Your
-Your project's structure should look like :
+project's structure should look like :

 ```
 main-script.sh